The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Introduction

-In this work, we present the numerical modeling of a soft total artificial heart made of woven fabric and actuated by pressurized pouches, replicating the device recently introduced and experimentally characterized in \cite{Arfaee2025TowardSystem}.
-Our first aim is to validate the model against these experimental measurements to establish a reliable framework for further studies.
-Our second aim is to use the model to investigate intrinsic mechanical responses, including stress concentration and fatigue risk, to inform device optimization.
-We begin by describing the device geometry, material properties, and numerical implementation (Section~\ref{sec:method}), followed by a comparison of simulated and experimental pressure–volume relationships during quasi-static inflation (Section~\ref{sec:results}).
-We then use the full field simulation results to examine local stress, buckling behavior, and fatigue life.
-Finally, in Section~\ref{sec:discussion} we discuss the implications of these findings, outline limitations, and suggest directions for future work.
+In this work, we present the numerical modeling of a soft total artificial heart made of woven fabric and actuated by pressurized pouches, replicating the LIMO device recently introduced and experimentally characterized in \cite{Arfaee2025}.
+Our first aim is to benchmark the model against these static inflation measurements under different pouch numbers and afterloads, and thereby establish a reliable framework for further studies.
+Our second aim is to use the model to investigate intrinsic mechanical responses, including stress concentration, buckling, strain directionality, and fatigue risk, in order to rationalize observed failure locations and identify durability-limiting features.
+Our third aim is to demonstrate how targeted geometric and material modifications, such as changes in valve support geometry and endo-vs-epicardial pouch compliances, can reduce peak stresses while preserving stroke volume and mechanical efficiency.
+We begin by describing the device geometry, material properties, and numerical implementation (Section~\ref{sec:method}), followed by a comparison of simulated and experimental pressure–volume relationships (Section~\ref{sec:results}).
+We then use the full-field simulation results to examine local stress concentrations, buckling behavior, and fatigue life, and to analyze the impact of selected design modifications.
+Finally, in Section~\ref{sec:discussion} we discuss the implications of these findings, outline our limitations, and suggest directions for future work.